Skip to content

 Prerequisites:

-1. Generate a Theatrical vub with your highest resolution media.
+1. Generate a Final vub with your highest resolution media.

-2. Complete all refinement work in Refinement tool before exporting the VFX Turnover package and commencing your VFX clean up work.
+2. Complete all refinement work in the Refinement tool before exporting the VFX Turnover package and commencing your VFX clean-up work.

 The VFX package currently contains the following data:

-• The output of DeepEditor’s neural renderer without any compositing applied, to allow VFX artists to apply their own compositing processes if desired.
+• The output of DeepEditor’s neural renderer without any compositing applied, allows VFX artists to apply their compositing processes if desired.

 • A 3D camera representing the camera angle and movements of the original shot.

-Note that the camera which is output as part of the alembic package is only used to view/render the face geometry, and is not a full scene tracked camera.
+Note: The camera, which is output as part of the alembic package, is only used to view/render the face geometry and is not a full scene tracked camera.
 In other words, it bears no relation to the actual shot camera.

 These are the current contents of the package.
 Improvements and extra elements are planned in the future.